 Helen was awarded the Rotary Cub of Congleton "Vocational Service Award" in December 1998 and was also presented with a Silver Salver at the 10th Anniversary Concert in Congleton Town Hall in recognition of her outstanding service to the Orchestra.

-Claire was co-opted as a Trustee in November 2018 and is a Senior Tutor for the Music for Schools Foundation which involves supporting, training and assessing other teachers.
-She is also a brass and woodwind teacher in various Primary Schools in Cheshire.
+Claire was co-opted as a Trustee in November 2018.
+She previously worked as a Senior Tutor for the Music for Schools Foundation which involves supporting, training and assessing other teachers.
+She teaches brass and woodwind privately.

-Over the years she has played in numerous brass bands and orchestras, and was invited to play in the Nova Scotia International Tattoo in 1998 for a Canadian Band, the only non-military band in the Tattoo.
+Over the years she has played in numerous brass bands and orchestras, and was invited and played in the Nova Scotia International Tattoo in 1998.

-She is married with two teenage boys, the youngest of which previously played for the Congleton Youth Orchestra.
+She is married with two boys, who are currently at University.
+One son previously played for the Congleton Youth Orchestra.